Luizzavala/web-scraper/README.md

 ## About <a name = "about"></a>

-The system using the Python programming language in conjunction with the Flask framework, rigorously adhering to Clean Code principles.
-Our infrastructure is highly scalable and backed by a MySQL database, ensuring exceptional performance and efficiency.
+Web Scrapper for Amazon using Python and Playwright library.
+This repository contains a web scrapper for Amazon, that allows you to extract information of products like the name, price and url from amazon.

 ## Getting Started

-Welcome to the Flask Core!
-This guide will help you get started with setting up your development environment and running the application.
+Welcome to the Web Scrapper for Amazon!
+This guide will help you set up your development environment and run the web scrapping application.

 ### Prerequisites